Plough My Account Sign Out

 The Plough Music Series is a regular selection of music intended to lift the heart to God.
 It is not a playlist of background music: each installment focuses on a single piece worth pausing to enjoy.

-This week marks the hundred-year anniversary of the start of one of history’s greatest catastrophes, the First World War, which began on July 28, 1914.
+This week marks the anniversary of the start of one of history’s greatest catastrophes, the First World War, which began on July 28, 1914.

 After the fighting ended in 1918 and patriotic fervor ebbed, the unprecedented horror of the war began to sink in.
 Many Christians were revolted at the way almost all churches, caught up in the war enthusiasm, had blessed weapons that slaughtered millions.
 Among those wrestling with these issues was a young British pastor, Dick Sheppard, who came to believe that war was wrong in all circumstances.
 Sheppard’s writing and public speaking inspired hundreds of thousands to pledge never to take up arms.
 He wrote: